 - Clear any ash build-up from around the air holes and combustion flow path in the lower fireback. - Ashes should be removed before they reach the top of the ash pan.
-Check accumulation at least once a day. - Keep the area a our difference or clothing.
+Check accumulation at least once a day. - Keep the area around the stove clear of any combustible materials such as wood, furniture or clothing.